RMarquezD/tests_mocha_chai/README.md

+It's a npm project created to check the basic utilities of Chaijs module to create Unit Tests in a project developed in NodeJS

 # CHAI:
 Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 Chaijs page: http://chaijs.com/